Breast cancer in dogs: FAQ

 - weakness

-How to check your dog for breast cancer
+How do I check my dog for lumps?

 The easiest time to look is when your dog is enjoying a belly rub and is relaxed.
-Please don’t force them to show you their tummy, this is very stressful for dogs.
+Don’t force them to show you their tummy, as this is very stressful for dogs.

 With your dog in a position that is comfortable for them, gently feel the area around each of your dog’s mammary glands.
 You should be able to move the nipple and skin gently from side to side and there should be no solid lumps on or around the nipples.